truenas/documentation/content/TrueCommand/Clustering/_index.md

 geekdocCollapseSection: true
 ---

-TrueCommand 2.1 in conjuction with TrueNAS SCALE has the ability to create clustered volumes that span across multiple volumes.
+TrueCommand 2.1, in conjunction with TrueNAS SCALE, can create clustered volumes that span across multiple volumes.

 There are five volume types: